 regular, is ordinarily determined by geometric

-constraints; it often demands the simplest calculation and produces
+constraints; it demands the simplest calculations and produces

 the most straightforward graticule.
 The polar aspect is the normal one for the

 groups of projections, while the equatorial is the normal